conboy/fpga-projects/README.md

 Mapping switch to a LED

 # Tutorial 3
-Mapping all switches to a LED
+Mapping all switches to their corresponding LEDs